paulhuggett/saturation/docs/mixer.md

 hypothetical system described here can reproduce values in the range [-1.0, 1.0].

-The “inputs” section below shows two input sinusoids.
+The “mixer inputs” section below shows two input sinusoids.
 You can experiment with changing the frequency and amplitude of each.

 The “outputs” section contains three charts which show the result of mixing the two input signals.